MicrosoftDocs/fabric-docs/docs/data-engineering/create-spark-job-definition.md

 ms.date: 02/24/2023
 ---

-# How to create a Spark job definition
+# How to create an Apache Spark job definition

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.